github/securitylab/.github/ISSUE_TEMPLATE/all-for-one.md

 ---
-name: The Bug Slayer bounty submission
+name: All for One, One For All bounty submission
-about: Submit a CodeQL query for The Bug Slayer bounty (https://securitylab.github.com/bounties)
+about: Submit a CodeQL query for the All For One, One For All bounty (https://securitylab.github.com/bounties)
 title: "[USERNAME]: [SUMMARY]"
-labels: The Bug Slayer
+labels: All For One
 assignees: ''

 ---